|

 Good Cause

-While CalWORKs recipients in receipt of regular THA are not exempt from providing proof of their search for permanent housing, SSBSs are strongly encouraged to grant good cause if the housing search criteria are not met, as these clients are fleeing DA.
+While CalWORKs recipients in receipt of regular THA are not exempt from providing proof of their search for permanent housing, the SSBS is strongly encouraged to grant good cause if the housing search criteria are not met, as these clients are fleeing DA.

 Mismanagement of Funds